gnikyt/Shopify-OptionSelectorsCustom/README.md

 </select>
 ```

-At the bottom of the file:
+At the bottom of the file (or in a dedicated JS file):

 ```html
 {% include 'option-selector-template' %}